Uncanny valley: Similar effects

-If the uncanny valley is the result of general cognitive processes, there should be evidence in evolutionary history and cultural artifacts.
+If the uncanny valley effect is the result of general cognitive processes, there should be evidence in evolutionary history and cultural artifacts.
 An effect similar to the uncanny valley was noted by Charles Darwin in 1839:

 A similar "uncanny valley" effect could, according to the ethical-futurist writer Jamais Cascio, show up when humans begin modifying themselves with transhuman enhancements (cf. body modification), which aim to improve the abilities of the human body beyond what would normally be possible, be it eyesight, muscle strength, or cognition.
 So long as these enhancements remain within a perceived norm of human behavior, a negative reaction is unlikely, but once individuals supplant normal human variety, revulsion can be expected.
 However, according to this theory, once such technologies gain further distance from human norms, "transhuman" individuals would cease to be judged on human levels and instead be regarded as separate entities altogether (this point is what has been dubbed "posthuman"), and it is here that acceptance would rise once again out of the uncanny valley.
 Another example comes from "pageant retouching" photos, especially of children, which some find disturbingly doll-like.

 In visual effects

-A number of films that use computer-generated imagery to show characters have been described by reviewers as giving a feeling of revulsion or "creepiness" as a result of the characters looking too realistic.
+A number of movies that use computer-generated imagery to show characters have been described by reviewers as giving a feeling of revulsion or "creepiness" as a result of the characters looking too realistic.
 Examples include the following: